 Technology is bringing radical changes to retailing.
 The newest program in the Department of Human Development and Consumer Sciences, the Master of Science (MS) in Global Retailing offers unmatched opportunities to learn new strategies and gain deeper insight into the worldwide dynamics and impact of multi-cultural consumer behavior, data analytics, profitability, financial models, and channel strategies.

 This program goes beyond teaching theory to practical applications.
 Executives in residence and UH faculty provide a stimulating experience where students will explore cross-cultural trends in retail management such as international product sourcing and distribution, applied retail market research and evaluation, and international trade regulations.

 The 36-hour program uniquely prepares innovative, agile retail marketers to successfully propel their careers and emerge as leaders of businesses throughout the global marketplace.

-Applications for the Fall 2014 semester are now being accepted.
+Applications for the Spring 2015 semester are now being accepted.

 Thesis or Non-thesis options are available

 For the official requirements for a Master of Science (MS) in Global Retailing, see the University of Houston Catalog.

 - HDCS 6300 - Quantitative and Statistical Methods in HDCS